-David Lloyd – Fund Management Committee member
+David Lloyd – Public Fund Committee member

 Until recently David was a lecturer in the School of Education, University of South Australia, in science, mathematics, and environment education.
 He is currently an Adjunct Research Fellow in the Barbara Hardy Centre for Sustainable Urban Environments.
 He is involved in The Old School Community Garden Inc., Stirling, and the Transition Adelaide Hills community groups.
 He is also an appointed member of the Adelaide Hills Council Sustainability Advisory Committee.